facontidavide/Behavior-Tree/docs/tutorial_B_node_parameters.md

 # How to use NodeParameters

-NodeParameters are like arguments of a function.
+NodeParameters are like arguments passed to a function.

-They are a list of __key/value__ (both strings) that are usually parsed from file.
+They are a map of __key/value__ pairs (both strings) that are usually parsed from file.

 To create a TreeNodes that accepts NodeParameters, you must follow these rules: